-The name of the target.
+Target Server The name of the target.
 This could be a name or IP address of a standalone server, a cluster, or a node.
 Cluster jobs will be associated with the cluster name and standalone jobs will be associated with a standalone server or a cluster node.

-Each job type has a unique job type name.
+Job Type Each job type has a unique job type name.
 This job is a SQL Server job.
 For a complete list of all job type names, press F1 to view the Double-Take Console online help.

-There are many different Activity messages that keep you informed of the job activity.
+Activity There are many different Activity messages that keep you informed of the job activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the job details.
 Keep in mind that Idle indicates console to server activity is idle, not that your servers are idle.

-- Calculating-The amount of data to be mirrored is being calculated. - In Progress-Data is currently being mirrored. - Waiting-Mirroring is complete, but data is still being written to the target. - Idle-Data is not being mirrored. - Paused-Mirroring has been paused. - Stopped-Mirroring has been stopped. - Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration. - Verifying-Data is being verified between the source and target. - Restoring-Data is being restored from the target to the source. - Unknown-The console cannot determine the status.
+Mirror Status Calculating-The amount of data to be mirrored is being calculated.
+In Progress-Data is currently being mirrored.
+Waiting-Mirroring is complete, but data is still being written to the target.
+Idle-Data is not being mirrored.
+Paused-Mirroring has been paused.
+Stopped-Mirroring has been stopped.
+Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration.
+Verifying-Data is being verified between the source and target.
+D estanting D etails have a stand of the terms that the second

+- Restoring-Data is being restored from the target to the source. - Unknown-The console cannot determine the status.